How can hospitals and healthcare facilities assure staff and patients of data privacy?

 Hospitals and healthcare facilities are largely open environments in which anyone can access external areas such as car parks, and internal areas from reception to corridors, wards and even emergency rooms.
 There are growing risks of abusive or criminal activities.
 Some medical institutions have introduced body cams to monitor and prevent potential staff abuse.
 Other hospitals and healthcare facilities are exploring CCTV to manage risks in their buildings and wider estates, meaning they will need to abide by CCTV compliance in hospitals.

 Hospitals have a strict duty of care towards patients and their privacy.
-With the advent of GDPR – which treats images of people as data – there are also strict guidelines about video recording, sharing video and redacting people to protect their privacy of all but the person(s) of interest.
+With the advent of GDPR – which treats images of people as data – there are also strict guidelines about video recording, sharing video and redacting people to protect the privacy of all but the person(s) of interest.
 When requests are made by third parties for copies of video footage – by the police, other agencies, or the public – the CCTV footage must be handed over within a set period in a compliant manner.

 Facit IdentityCloak provides a fast, cost-effective way to redact (blur) the faces or full bodies of people in video footage in order to protect their privacy.
 IdentityCloak provides an ideal alternative to costly bureau services.
 In-house users report that IdentityCloak is easy to use and enables them to turn around compliant video footage in minutes make it easy to achieve CCTV compliance in hospitals.